ZachHeick/zachheick.github.io/_posts/2017-10-26-Introduction-to-Graph-Databases-with-Neo4j.md

 ## Setting Up Neo4j Locally

-Neo4j has created an easy-to-install desktop application for managing your databases.
+Neo4j has created an easy-to-install desktop application for managing your local and remote databases.

   1. [Download](https://neo4j.com/download/) Neo4j and start the desktop application.
   2. Once you're in, create a new project and select "new database" and then "local".
 Give it a name and description and hit "create".
   3. Start the database and open the URL [http://localhost:7474](http://localhost:7474) to begin working with Neo4j!

-Now that the database is up and running, we can now insert and extract data using Neo4j's query langauge, Cypher.
+Now that the database is up and running, we can now insert and extract data using Neo4j's query langauge, [Cypher](https://neo4j.com/developer/cypher-query-language/).

 ## Insert and Extract Data with Python